Thailand Plastic Surgery

 The micro-abrasions caused by shaving or waxing are a breeding ground for harmful bacteria.
 If you shave or wax the night before or moving of your Plastic Surgery procedure, you will increase the risk of infection spreading to your surgical site.
 Your Plastic Surgeon will provide you with tailored advice about what to do in the lead up to your procedure but, as a general rule, all shaving and waxing should be done 4 – 7 days before surgery.

 Your Surgeon will provide you with tailored advice about how to prepare for your Plastic Surgery procedure.
 In most cases, it’s best if you dye your hair at least 1 week before surgery as your movements will be restricted for at least 5 days afterwards.
 Depending on the type of procedure, you may not be able to shower or wash your hair while your incision sites heal.
 This is to protect your wounds from excess water, product/chemicals, and a higher chance of infection.

-Note: if a disrupted cycle is due to pregnancy, your Plastic Surgery procedure cannot go ahead.
+Note: the stress of surgery may impact your regular cycle.
+Be sure to discuss this with your Plastic Surgeon.
+If a disrupted cycle is due to pregnancy, your procedure cannot go ahead.